Subscribe to updates

 Finance Update

-The board approved the Director of Finance continuing to undertake the Treasurer role until the end of September 2025, and noted the revision to Statutory Chief Officers' conditions, the KPIs, and the movement in reserves in relation to the EPR funding, subject to approval in the WLWA Business Plan and EPR Update paper.
+The Authority noted the current financial position and forecast for 2025/26, approved the Director of Finance continuing to undertake the Treasurer role until the end of September 2025, and noted revisions to Statutory Chief Officers' conditions.
+Key Performance Indicators (KPIs) for 2025/26 were also noted, with some flagged as amber due to potential overspends and recruitment challenges.
+The movement in reserves related to EPR funding was noted, subject to approval in the WLWA Business Plan and EPR Update paper.
+The Treasury Management outturn for 2024/25 and update for 2025/26 were noted, and the Treasury Management Policy and Strategy was approved.
+Amendments to the Financial Regulations were also noted and commented upon.

 Contracts and Operations Update